MicrosoftDocs/learn/learn-pr/endpoint-manager/paths-to-modern-endpoint-management/includes/5-existing-on-premises-management.md

 - Configuration Manager client health
 - Azure Active Directory (Azure AD)
 - Modern provisioning - Windows Autopilot
-- Web-based admin for Config Manager
+- Web-based admin for Configuration Manager
 - Unified helpdesk and troubleshooting
 - Cloud intelligence drive management

+There are two main paths to reach co-management:

+- **Existing Configuration Manager clients**: You have Windows 10 devices that are already Configuration Manager clients.
+You set up hybrid Azure AD, and enroll them into Intune.
+- **New internet-based devices**: You have new Windows 10 devices that join Azure AD and automatically enroll to Intune.
+You install the Configuration Manager client to reach a co-management state.

 ## Next steps

-For detailed guidance when you currently use Microsoft Endpoint Configuration Manager as your on-premises management solution and need to understand your cloud management options, see the [Currently use Configuration Manager](https://docs.microsoft.com/mem/intune/fundamentals/deployment-guide-intune-setup#currently-use-configuration-manager?azure-portal=true).
+For detailed guidance when you currently use Microsoft Endpoint Configuration Manager as your on-premises management solution and need to understand your endpoint management options, see the [Currently use Configuration Manager](https://docs.microsoft.com/mem/intune/fundamentals/deployment-guide-intune-setup?azure-portal=true#currently-use-configuration-manager).